-- 1. Cross-Sector Collaboration for Systems Change: Building leadership cohorts that span sectors and create shared civic agendas for systems-level impact is important and evident in the cultural and civic DNA of Chicago.
-Cross-sector collaboration breaks down silos between institutions and communities, enabling more cohesive, coordinated responses to complex social challenges and cultivating a culture of collective leadership rooted in equity and accountability. - 2.
-Community-Led Policy and Advocacy: Digital organizing and grassroots mobilization of coalitions are creating new ways for Black residents to engage in policy-making and local governance.
-A shift towards community-led policy and advocacy places decision-making power directly in the hands of communities, strengthening democratic participation and ensuring that local policy is more reflective of lived experiences and community priorities. - 3.
-A Different Way of Leading Using Liberatory Policy Design: Modern leaders are using civic engagement to co-create policies with communities, using tools like participatory budgeting, human-centered design, and radical transparency as core practices.
+- Cross-Sector Collaboration for Systems Change: Building leadership cohorts that span sectors and create shared civic agendas for systems-level impact is important and evident in the cultural and civic DNA of Chicago.
+60 Cross-sector collaboration breaks down silos between institutions and communities, enabling more cohesive, coordinated responses to complex social challenges and cultivating a culture of collective leadership rooted in equity and accountability. - Community-Led Policy and Advocacy: Digital organizing and grassroots mobilization of coalitions are creating new ways for Black residents to engage in policy-making and local governance.
+A shift towards community-led policy and advocacy places decision-making power directly in the hands of communities, strengthening democratic participation and ensuring that local policy is more reflective of lived experiences and community priorities. - A Different Way of Leading Using Liberatory Policy Design: Modern leaders are using civic engagement to co-create policies with communities, using tools like participatory budgeting, human-centered design, and radical transparency as core practices.
 This opportunity makes policy leads to more inclusive, relevant, and effective solutions that advance racial equity and long-term systemic change.

-1. Investment In Leadership Training and Political Pipeline Programs: Invest in initiatives that train and support leaders from marginalized communities for elected office, corporate leadership, and nonprofit executive roles.
+- Investment In Leadership Training and Political Pipeline Programs: Invest in initiatives that train and support leaders from marginalized communities for elected office, corporate leadership, and nonprofit executive roles.
 This solution is impactful because it builds a bench of civic and institutional leaders who can influence public and private decision-making processes.
 Increased representation in these roles strengthens the advocacy infrastructure needed to drive wealth-building policies that are responsive to community needs.
-Programs such as the Chicago Urban League's IMPACT Leadership Development Program the Civic Leadership Academy, Leadership Greater Chicago Signature Fellows, the Surge Academy, the Multicultural Leadership Academy, the Disability Lead Institute, and BYP100 and other civic leadership programs like the Black Bench, Edgar Fellows, Kinetic, and programming by the Brave Space Alliance are great all great examples.
-More are needed.

-- 2. Civic Engagement and Voter Mobilization Investments: Increase funding for voter education64, protect and expand voting rights through automatic voter registration65, language and accessibility equity66, and fair redistricting67 while investing in efforts to increase voter turnout and representation at every level of government.
-This policy is essential for ensuring that marginalized voices are equitably represented in electoral and legislative systems, which directly impact decisions about housing, education, economic development, and wealth-building resources. - 3.
-Universal Legal Support for Civil Rights Protections: Guarantee access to free legal aid and civil rights attorneys in cases of housing discrimination, police violence, employment bias, and voter suppression, especially in historically under-resourced communities when civil liberties are being dismantled.
-Legal empowerment is a critical safeguard for under-resourced families seeking to protect their rights to economic opportunity, safety, and civic participation.
+Programs such as the Chicago Urban League's IMPACT Leadership Development Program theCivic Leadership Academy, Leadership Greater Chicago Signature Fellows, the Surge Academy, the Multicultural Leadership Academy, the Disability Lead Institute, and BYP100 and other civic leadership programs like the Black Bench, Edgar Fellows, Kinetic and programming by the Brave Space Alliance. - Civic Engagement and Voter Mobilization Investments: Increase funding for voter education, protect and expand voting rights through automatic voter registration, language and accessibility equity, and fair redistricting while investing in efforts to increase voter turnout and representation at every level of government.
+This policy is essential for ensuring that marginalized voices are equitably represented in electoral and legislative systems, which directly impact decisions about housing, education, economic development, and wealth-building resources. - Universal Legal Support for Civil Rights Protections: Guarantee access to free legal aid and civil rights attorneys in cases of housing discrimination, police violence, employment bias, and voter suppression, especially in historically under-resourced communities when civil liberties are being dismantled.
+Legal empowerment is a critical safeguard for underresourced families seeking to protect their rights to economic opportunity, safety, and civic participation.
 Ensuring access to justice helps prevent wealth erosion caused by civil rights violations and promotes long-term resilience.